 Luke Ellis and Justin Hodge represented a landowner in a jury trial over the disputed value of a pipeline easement.
 The Plaintiff pipeline company had offered $80,000.
 After a week-long trial, the jury returned a verdict of $1.66 million in the landowner’s favor, the exact amount testified to by the property owner’s appraiser.
 Peregrine appealed and the jury verdict.
 The parties sreached a settlement while the case was pending on appeal that resulted in $616,943.47 net to the client.

 Oncor Electric Delivery Company LLC v.
 Edward Clack, Cause No. C-330-E, In the County Court at Law No. 1 of Wichita County, Texas (2015):

 Luke Ellis and Jacob Merkord obtained a favorable jury verdict as lead counsel in high-voltage electric power line easement condemnation case in Wichita County, Texas.
 Obtained final judgment approximately 8 times greater than the power line company’s initial offer.
 Oncor Electric Delivery Company, L.P. took a 33.65-acre easement for construction of a 345kV high-voltage power line.
 Oncor originally offered $54,731 as just compensation.
 The property owner, with Luke as lead counsel, argued for $393,165 in just compensation.
-The jury awarded $393,165 in total compensation, which after pre-judgment interest was included, resulted in a final judgment of $445,365.
+The jury awarded $393,165 in total compensation, which after pre-judgment interest was included, resulted in a final judgment of $445,365, which includes $101,921.92 in attorneys’ fees, and $1589.06 in expenses.
 The major issues in the case were the tract’s highest and best use and the damages to the remaining land outside the power line easement.
 Oncor did not file an appeal.
 The recovery to the client, after attorneys’ fees and litigation expenses, was $304,405.79.